 Now your Christmas Tree is complete!
 Try experimenting with the tree in different places, or by using different paint colors.

-Christmas Tree Thumbprint Art would be beautiful classroom decorations, would make a great gift, and are perfect to include on a Christmas card.
+Christmas Tree Thumbprint Art Craft would be beautiful classroom decorations, would make a great gift, and are perfect to include on a Christmas card.
 So fun and festive!

-Need more Christmas Tree learning ideas?
+Need more Christmas Tree Craft ideas?

 You might also like Christmas Match-Ups Bundle